harvardnlp/harvardnlp.github.io/NamedTensor2.md

 ## Method 1: Explicit Annotations

-In PyTorch, the standard deep learning library lives in the `torch.nn` module which is commonly abbreviated to `nn`.
-This library contains a collection of modules that manipulate tensor objects.
+In PyTorch, the standard deep learning library lives in the `nn` module.
+This library contains bindings to all the useful functions that make up neural networks.
+To use them we pass around and manipulate tensor objects.
+Here are two mini modules:

 {% highlight python %}